Skip to main content

 • International Education Standards

-In Malaysia, initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants are established by the two professional accountancy organizations in the jurisdiction: the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA).
+In Malaysia, Initial Professional Development (IPD) and Continuing Professional Development (CPD) requirements for professional accountants are set independently by the two Professional Accountancy Organizations in the jurisdiction: the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA).

 • International Standards on Auditing

-The Companies Act of 1965 establishes that all public and private companies have a mandatory statutory audit requirement regardless of their size, ownership structure or whether they are actively operating.
+The Companies Act 2016 establishes that all public and private companies have a mandatory statutory audit requirement regardless of their size.

 Current Status: Adopted